University of Minnesota Administrative Policy

 1. Retiree Medical and Dental Coverage

-If eligible, participants in the medical or dental program may continue medical and/or dental coverage in force at the time of retirement as retirees, subject to the terms of the program in which they participate (either UPlan or federal).
-Participants have 30 days from their retirement date to decide whether or not to continue coverage.
-Individuals may choose another medical or dental plan in the 60 days immediately preceding the effective date of retirement.
-Additional information on UPlan retiree coverage may be found at Benefits for Retirees section of the Office of Human Resources website.
+If eligible, participants in the medical and/or dental program may continue coverage(s) in effect at the time of retirement as retirees, subject to the terms of the program in which they participate (either a University plan or federal).
+Additional information on University retiree coverage may be found on the Office of Human Resources website.
+Retirees will need to pay the full premiums.

 2. Consolidated Omnibus Budget Reconciliation Act (COBRA)